Outboard motor: General dimensions

-Different outboard engine brands require different transom dimensions and sizes, that affects performance and trim.
+Different outboard engine brands require different transom dimensions and sizes.
+This affects performance and trim.

-Operational issues
+Operational considerations

 Motor mounting height

 Motor height on the transom is an important factor in achieving optimal performance.
 The motor should be as high as possible without ventilating or loss of water pressure.
 This minimizes the effect of hydrodynamic drag while underway, allowing for greater speed.
 Generally, the antiventilation plate should be about the same height as, or up to two inches higher than, the keel, with the motor in neutral trim.

 Trim

 Trim is the angle of the motor in relation to the hull, as illustrated below.
 The ideal trim angle is the one in which the boat rides level, with most of the hull on the surface instead of plowing through the water.

 If the motor is trimmed out too far, the bow will ride too high in the water.
 With too little trim, the bow rides too low.
 The optimal trim setting will vary depending on many factors including speed, hull design, weight and balance, and conditions on the water (wind and waves).
 Many large outboards are equipped with power trim, an electric motor on the mounting bracket, with a switch at the helm that enables the operator to adjust the trim angle on the fly.
-In this case, the motor should be trimmed fully in to start, and trimmed out (with an eye on the tachometer) as the boat gains momentum, until it reaches the point just before ventilation begins or further trim adjustment results in an RPM increase with no increase in speed.
+In this case, the motor should be trimmed fully in to start, and trimmed out (with an eye on the tachometer) as the boat gains momentum, until it reaches the point just before ventilation begins or further trim adjustment results in an increase in engine speed with no increase in travel speed.
 Motors not equipped with power trim are manually adjustable using a pin called a topper tilt lock.